MRCIEU/TwoSampleMR/index.md

 ## Docker

-A docker image containing R with the TwoSampleMR package pre-installed is available here: https://hub.docker.com/r/mrcieu/twosamplemr
+A multi-platform docker image containing R with the TwoSampleMR package pre-installed (for both x86_64 and ARM computers) is available here: https://hub.docker.com/r/mrcieu/twosamplemr